Sew a Modern Table Runner with Half Square Triangles! {free sewing pattern}

 But if you are short on time or would rather not quilt it – that’s fine too.

-This table runner is finished with the stitch and turn method, which adds to the modern look.
+This table runner is finished with a stitch and turn method, which adds to the modern look.
 You could use your favorite quilt binding instead for more traditional quilt-like appeal.

-The finished size of this table topper is approximately 18’’ x 54’’ so it would look great on any table.
+This table topper’s finished size is approximately 18’’ x 54’’, so it would look great on any table.

 Modern Table Runner Sewing Pattern